Applies to versions: 1.6, 1.8, 1.9, 1.10, 1.11, 2.0, 2.1, 2.2, 2.3, 2.4, 2.5

 In some locations, with some kinds of employees, working a single shift, with a steady schedule, overtime might be that simple.
-But, in many cases it's not.
+But, in most cases it's not.

 Overtime policies allow TimeIPS to accurately calculate overtime for employees:

-- In locations where overtime can trigger on consecutive days
+- In locations where labor law calls for overtime after working a number of consecutive days

-- In locations or with company/union policies that dictate overtime on holidays
+- With company/union policies that dictate pay differentials and/or overtime on holidays

-- When labor laws or union contracts change over time
+- When labor laws, business policies and/or union contracts change over time

 How does TimeIPS use Overtime Policies?